-At my employer we use Office 365.
-I’m not an Microsoft advocate.
-My friends and colleagues rather know me as Apple-Fanboy and BSD-Geek.
-But I have to admit that Office 365 works good enough.
-Even in these pandemic times when we work from home Teams and such serves very well.
+We use Office 365 in a regular basis in my company.
+Don’t get me wrong – I’m hardly what you’d call a Microsoft advocate.
+In fact, my friends and colleagues know me rather as an Apple-fanboy and BSD-Geek.
+But I have to admit that Office 365 works pretty well.
+And, in these pandemic times when we work from home, Teams and other MS products come in very handy.

-As part of our security team we also encounter attacks against our user accounts.
-Maybe you read about that in the press: There are credential stuffing and password spray attacks going on this year against Office 365 accounts.
-Today I wondered what the concrete difference is between these two types of attacks.
-Until today I used the terms interchangeably: Its all a kind of brute force, right?
-No, it’s not that easy.
+As part of my company’s security team we also encounter attacks against our user accounts.
+Perhaps you have read about such incidents in the press: Normally these reports concern credential stuffing and password spray attacks directed at Office 365 accounts.
+Today, I sat down and wondered what exactly the difference was between these two types of attacks.
+Until now I had used the terms pretty interchangeably: They are both a kind of brute force attack, right?
+Actually, it’s not that simple.

 This is an attack where an adversary uses a known pair of username and password to gain access.
-Eg. there is a password leak from the site foobar.com: They stored username and password in plain text.
-Lot of users use the same username password across many sites.
-So one could try to use the username and password from foobar.com at Facebook, Twitter or whatever to gain access.
+For example, there is a password leak from the site foobar.com: They stored the username and password in plain text.
+Lot of users use the same username and password across many sites.
+So, one could try to use the username and password from foobar.com on Facebook, Twitter or whatever to gain access.

-In contrast this is an attack where the adversary only knows the username and tries a list of common or weak passwords with it.
-Eg. you know that the usernames at foobar.com are same as the email addresses and you can harvest some of them from the website.
-Then you use a list of commonly used or weak password (eg.
+In contrast to the above, this is an attack where the adversary only knows the username and tries a list of common or weak passwords with it.
+E.g. you know that the usernames at foobar.com are the same as the email addresses and you can harvest some of them from the website.
+Then you use a list of commonly used or weak passwords (e.g.

-password etc.) together wit the usernames to gain access.
+password etc.) together with the usernames to gain access.